 For further inquiries, feel free to contact us at: email@example.com

-FPF is in the business of helping neighbors connect and build community.
-Since 2006, we’ve been hosting regional networks of online neighborhood forums where clearly identified nearby neighbors share postings about all sorts of topics.
+Front Porch Forum (FPF) is in the business of helping neighbors connect and build community.
+Since 2006, we’ve been hosting regional networks of online Neighborhood Forums where clearly identified nearby neighbors share postings about all sorts of topics.
 Read more about FPF here.

 Members post on just about any topic that neighbors discuss.
 Common issues include lost pets, mechanic recommendations, block parties, break-ins, helping neighbors in need, group buying, politics, buy/sell/give away items, wildlife sightings, and much more.

 Yes!
-In most FPF areas, look for a check box on the COMPOSE POSTING form that will allow you to share your posting with neighboring FPFs.
-When you make that selection, FPF members of nearby areas will be able to read your posting via our website.
-Also, look at the FPF postings from your own neighborhood for links to shared postings from surrounding FPFs.
+Look for a check box on the COMPOSE POSTING form that will allow you to share your posting with neighboring FPFs.
+When you make that selection, FPF members in nearby areas will be able to read your posting via our website or mobile app.
+Also, look at your own Forum for links to shared postings from surrounding FPFs.

 No, FPF does not sell member information to other entities and we take seriously our responsibility to protect our members’ information.
 See our Privacy Policies for details.